 - The soap applicators have low pressure

-If you do not handle large scale cleaning projects, this is an ideal product to consider.
-Its powerful amp and PSI makes it suitable for more than just cleaning your car.
+If you do not handle large-scale cleaning projects, this is an ideal product to consider.
+Its powerful amp and PSI make it suitable for more than just cleaning your car.

 You can use this pressure washer to clean your patio, driveway, walkways, and other exterior surfaces reachable by the 35-foot electrical cord and 34- inch spray wand.

 This unit comes with a flexible 20-foot hose.
 Moreover, it has 5 interchangeable nozzles, two removable detergent tanks, and a total stop system designed to automatically shut down the pump anytime the trigger is not engaged.

 This helps with energy consumption and ensures the pump is not subjected to unwarranted tear and wear.
 When testing this unit, we noted that the hose could reach the gutters of a one-story house with remarkable ease.

 It was not necessary to keep moving the machine when going around the car because the length of the hose is practical.
 The water pressure provided did a quick and impeccable job, even when removing caked-on mud and mildew from the siding.

 2. Karcher K5 Premium Electric Power Pressure Washer

 If you have been using pressure washers long enough, I’m sure you have heard about products from Karcher.
 This is a reputable family-owned company based in Germany.

 - A powerful electric pressure washer with 2000 PSI and 1.4 GPM

 - Dirtblaster spray wand speeds up the cleaning process